Why Can't We Shake Religion?

 Consider what that actually means for a second.

-Once you subtract Christianity, Islam, Hinduism, Buddhism, Judaism, and Sikhism, 4195 religions remain that maintain their own version of the truth.
+Once you subtract Christianity, Islam, Hinduism, Buddhism, Judaism, and Sikhism, 4195 religions remain that maintain their version of the truth.

-Armed with this knowledge alone, any reasonable person can admit that the sole possession of the 'truth' by any one of these 4200 religions is absolutely, completely and utterly absurd.
+Armed with this knowledge alone, any reasonable person can admit that the sole possession of the "truth" by any one of these 4200 religions is absolutely, completely, and utterly absurd.

 But this number only covers currently 'active' religions.

-Therefore, the possessors of the 'truth' are discounting not only the reality of the other 4199 religions on the planet but also the uncountable religions that have previously existed and will likely exist in the future, let alone the belief systems of the potentially infinite number of habitable galaxies in our known universe.
+Therefore, the possessors of the "truth" are discounting not only the reality of the other 4199 religions on the planet but also the uncountable religions that have previously existed and will likely exist in the future, let alone the belief systems of the potentially infinite number of habitable galaxies in our known universe.

-The notion that a 'benevolent' deity, the supreme creator, would designate a specific locale of this universe, let alone a region of our planet (amidst the potential infinity of space [whatever-that-is]) replete with a specific group of beings to impart its secrets to is beyond repulsive.
+The notion that a "benevolent" deity, the supreme creator, would designate a specific locale of this universe, let alone a region of our planet (amidst the potential infinity of space [whatever-that-is]) replete with a specific group of beings to impart its secrets to is beyond repulsive.

 In short, it's arrogance and ignorance on a scale that boggles the mind.